MayaPosch/NymphCast/README.md

 3. Copy the NymphRPC library from `NymphRPC/lib/` to `/usr/local/lib`.
 4. Create `/usr/local/include/nymph` folder.
 Perform `sudo cp src/*.h /usr/local/include/nymph`.
 5. Change to `NymphCast/src/server` and execute `make` command.
 6. The server binary is found under `bin/`.
-Copy the *.jpg images into the bin folder for the screensaver feature.
+Copy the *.jpg images into a `bin/wallpapers/` folder for the screensaver feature.
 7. Copy the `nymphcast_config.ini` file into `bin/` as well.
 8. Copy the `apps/` folder into the `bin/`' folder.
-9. Simply execute the binary to have it start listening on port 4004: `./nymphcast_server -c nymphcast_config.ini`.
+9. Execute the binary from the `bin/` folder to have it start listening on port 4004: `./nymphcast_server -c nymphcast_config.ini`.

 ### Client dependencies ###